The synthetic instrument: From sparse association to sparse causation: Simulation studies

-Figure \ref{fig:nonlinear} graphically presents the $\ell_1$-estimation error for all estimators.
-The results show that U-hat1 and U-hat2 have similar performance, with bias stabilizing as the sample size increases.
-In contrast, the bias of our estimator decreases with larger samples, indicating that our method consistently estimates the causal parameter $\beta$ in nonlinear outcome models.
+Figure~\ref{fig:nonlinear} displays the $\ell_1$-estimation errors for all estimators.
+The results indicate that U-hat1 and U-hat2 perform similarly, with their biases stabilizing as the sample size increases.
+In contrast, the bias of the proposed estimator decreases with larger sample sizes, demonstrating its consistency in estimating the causal parameter $\beta$ under nonlinear outcome models.
+In Section~\ref{sec:nonlinear,nondigonal} of the supplementary material, we further consider a setting with a nonlinear outcome model and a non-diagonal $\text{Cov}(\epsilon_x)$.
+The results suggest that the SIV method remains consistent in this complex setting.

 \begin{remark} Under the linear models in Section \ref{sec:simu_linear}, results from the U-hat (including U-hat1 and U-hat2) and SIV methods coincide numerically.
 While the \( U \)-hat method has been proposed in the literature \citep[e.g.,][]{wang2019blessings}, its validity has been widely challenged \citep[e.g.,][]{ogburn2019comment,grimmer2023naive}.
-From this perspective, our results may be viewed as a justification for the \( U \)-hat method in the special and unrealistic case of linear outcome model \eqref{eqn:model-lineary}.
-In general, however, our method is fundamentally different from the U-hat method.
+From this perspective, our results may be viewed as a justification for the \( U \)-hat method in the special and unrealistic case of the linear outcome model \eqref{eqn:model-lineary}.

-The U-hat method relies on regression adjustment, which assumes a specified outcome-confounder relationship.
-If confounders \( U \) were observed, then, at least in principle, this relationship could be estimated from the data.
-But if \( U \) is unobserved, then specifying the functional form of \( g \) depends entirely on subject-matter knowledge, which is rarely available.
-In Section \ref{sec:Uhat} of the supplementary material, we explain in detail why the \( U \)-hat method fails under the general model \( Y = f(X;\beta) + g(U) + \epsilon_y \).
+In general, our approach differs fundamentally from the U-hat methods.
+The U-hat1 method yields consistent estimators of $\beta$ only when the treatment--outcome relationship is linear.
+As shown in Section~\ref{sec:Uhat} of the supplementary material, U-hat1 fails under the more general model

+where $f(X; \beta)$ may be nonlinear.
+In particular, we derive a necessary condition (Equation~\eqref{eqn:identifiabilityequation_supp}) that must hold for U-hat1 to consistently estimate $\beta$, but this condition is typically violated in nonlinear outcome models.
+The U-hat2 method, on the other hand, relies on modeling the latent confounder--outcome relationship, introducing additional assumptions that are implausible in practice and do not resolve the underlying identification challenge.